Upward Bound at Medaille University

 The summer session runs from July through August.

 The Upward Bound summer program begins the first week of July.
-A six-week non-residential summer academy is held at Medaille College, where students commute Monday through Friday, to the campus from home, summer school, or work.
+A six-week non-residential summer academy is held at Medaille University, where students commute Monday through Friday, to the campus from home, summer school, or work.
 For transportation to and from campus, students are provided with one Metro Summer Youth Pass, which is not replaceable if lost or stolen.

 The summer intensive program focuses on intensive academic services, postsecondary planning, career readiness programming, college tours, and financial literacy.
 Each week the summer program concludes with a regional college visit.
 The academic component of the summer program provides a cross-curricular and project-based learning approach, integrating subject area instruction around a central theme, which will address an issue in the community.
 The courses are aligned with a college preparatory curriculum and designed to strengthen academic skills.